By-Election Candidate Information September 2025

 How do I nominate myself?
 When elections are open you can simply log in to this election page and choose which position to nominate yourself for.
 Make sure you upload a manifesto to let students know what you stand for and why they should vote for you!

 Can you post something for me on your social media page?
 Because of the number of candidates we are unable to share posts on request as we must be fair to all candidates.
-However, we will share candidate videos, encourage students to vote, and promote the elections more broadly.
+However, we will encourage students to vote, and promote the elections more broadly.

 How do I get students to vote for me?
 Attend our support sessions for the longer answer to this question - but the short answer is talk to them!
 Make sure students know who you are, and what you will do for them if you are elected.